How to Respond to Insensitive Comments & Questions as a Christian Widow

 One really helpful tip is to consider some of these answers and boundaries beforehand:

-What are you okay sharing, and what is sacred or private to you?
+What are you okay sharing about your story, and what is private to you?

 2. Don’t Get Stuck In Judging Motives & People

-Insensitive questions may come from anyone: a well-meaning acquaintance, someone driven by uncomfortable curiosity, or even someone else who is grieving a loss.
+Insensitive words may come from anyone: a well-meaning loved one or acquaintance, someone driven by uncomfortable curiosity, or even someone else who is grieving a loss.

-While the reason behind their question(s) may or may not be clear to you, don’t get lost in assuming/evaluating motives.
-Oftentimes, even if they are rude, they are often ignorant/oblivious rather than trying to hurt you intentionally.
+While the reason behind it may or may not be clear to you, I encourage you not to get lost in evaluating or assuming motives.

 Remember, you don’t have to answer anything you don’t want to.
 But also — you don’t have to armor up in suspicion or get defensive about your grief (hint: it only causes you more distress).